yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`TCLIBC`
       Specifies the GNU standard C library (``libc``) variant to use during the build process.
-This variable replaces ``POKYLIBC``, which is no longer supported.

-      You can select "glibc", "musl", "newlib", or "baremetal"
+      You can select "glibc", "musl", "newlib", or "baremetal".

    :term:`TCLIBCAPPEND`
       Specifies a suffix to be appended onto the